pwillard/Journeyman/manuscript/Section 2.md

 ![Current Limiting Resistor for LED](images/led-high-low.jpg)

-1) We will determine the value based on a power supply voltage of 5 volts
+1) We will determine the value based on a power supply voltage of 5 Volts
 2) We will read the data sheet to determine the optimal conditions for the LED

 So lets look at the data sheet: